 - CEO turnover is now the highest it has been in 20 years with the average tenure of a CEO being less than five years.

-- Companies spend more than $370 billion on leadership development programs, yet 5 out of 6 HR Managers are dissatisfied with their results.
+- Companies spend more than $370 billion on leadership development programs, yet five out of 6 HR Managers are dissatisfied with their results.

-- Only 35% of organizations have a formalized succession planning process for critical role
+- Only 35% of organizations have a formalized succession planning process for critical roles

-- More than 74% of leaders report they are unprepared and lack the training for the challenges they face in their role
+- More than 74% of leaders report they are unprepared and lack the training for the challenges they face in their roles

-- Sixty-percent of executives fail within the first 18-months of being promoted or hire
+- Sixty percent of executives fail within the first 18-months of being promoted or hired

-Let’s look at the 5 Strategies Every CEO Needs To Implement To Win The War On Talent
+Let us look at the 5 Strategies Every CEO Needs to Implement to Win the War on Talent

 - Build A Plan – next get a plan and build a strategy.
 Take a long hard look at the critical roles you have, the talent you have on board, and the talent you are going to need.
 Do a gap analysis on your leadership depth, and then build the actions and steps you and the entire team need to take to close the gap.

-- Start Small – start small, and do not try to tackle all of your leadership challenges at once.
-Select a few positions in your company, and create leadership succession for those roles.
-This is a long process, and to keep it going you are going to need to role model the process and set yourself up for some easy wins.
+- Start Small – start small, and do not try to tackle all your leadership challenges at once.
+Select a few positions in your company and create leadership succession for those roles.
+This is a lengthy process, and to keep it going you are going to need to role model the process and set yourself up for some easy wins.

-- Reward & Recognize – what you as the leader focus on, The more you focus your time and energy on leadership development the more leaders you will gain.
+- Reward & recognize – what you as the leader focus’ on expands.
+The more you focus your time and energy on leadership development the more leaders you will gain.
 Reward and recognize the behaviors in your company that support your leadership development objectives.

 Winning the war on talent is not easy, but it is doable.
 As leader you need to focus your time and energy on this critical issue for your company.
-Follow these strategies, and you’ll build a culture that values your talent, you’ll see your employees engage in the process, and you’ll build your leadership bench and stop the turnover and loss of productivity that goes with it!
+Follow these strategies, and you will build a culture that values your talent, you will see your employees engage in the process, and you will build your leadership bench and stop the turnover and loss of productivity that goes with it!

 Ready to learn more about how to attract, retain and fully develop talent in today’s challenging marketplace.
 Check out our award-winning book on succession planning. https://whocomesnext.com/